mmmlab/cogsp-lab-code/ToneDiscrimination/ToneDiscrimination-README.md

     - the order of standard and comparison should be randomized on each trial
     - the question should ask whether the second tone was higher or lower than the first.

+ ---In MacOS
+ -seems to work
+ -delta f range can be varied to make some discrmination easier than others.
+ -indicate that the test tome (for volume) is the standard tone